 Hope that when we look back, we’ll have taken with us all the good things that came out of this terrible adversity.

 The three adverts are as follows:

-At a time when the future uncertain for all of us, who better to turn to than artists, whom societies have always turned to in times of crisis to give us hope, make us smile and articulate how so many of us feel?
-Jim Thornton, Deputy ECD VCCP
+At a time when the future is uncertain for all of us, who better to turn to than artists, whom societies have always turned to in times of crisis to give us hope, make us smile and articulate how so many of us feel?
+Jim Thornton, Deputy ECD, VCCP